omaraflak/OmarAflak/README.md

 # Hi there 👋

 Greetings 👋 My name is Omar!
-I'm a tech lover, I currently work at @Google London, UK.
+I'm a tech lover, I currently work at [Google](https://googlethatforyou.com?q=google) London, UK.
 Hit me up if want to discuss crazy ambitious projects 🚀 💫 ✨ ...or just drink a tea 🧋

 Some topics I like: Machine Learning, Blockchain, Android, CGI, RaspberryPi, Arduino, Math, & lots of geeky stuff 🔥💻🔥